reorg/pg_repack/doc/pg_repack.rst

 Restrictions
 ------------

-pg_repack has the following restrictions.
-Be careful to avoid data corruptions.
+pg_repack comes with the following restrictions.

 Temp tables
 ^^^^^^^^^^^